 2. Learning from Your Shop's History

-Every time an engineer corrects a flagged issue, ADIS's LoRA adapters learn.
-If your shop consistently requires tighter tolerances on bearing surfaces, ADIS will start flagging looser specs proactively.
+Every time an engineer corrects a flagged issue, MLNavigator's LoRA adapters learn.
+If your shop consistently requires tighter tolerances on bearing surfaces, MLNavigator will start flagging looser specs proactively.
 This institutional memory ensures past mistakes don't repeat—even after key employees retire.
-Impact:3.
+Impact: Shifts quality management from reactive detection to proactive prevention.3.
 Audit-Ready Documentation

 All scans, flags, and corrections are logged immutably with BLAKE3 hashing.
 When auditors ask, "How do you ensure drawing compliance?" you can show:- Every drawing scanned